1. Home

 What medications are available to treat overweight and obesity?

-The table below lists prescription drugs approved by the FDA for weight loss.
-The FDA has approved five of these drugs—orlistat (Xenical, Alli), phentermine-topiramate (Qsymia), naltrexone-bupropion (Contrave), liraglutide (Saxenda), and semaglutide (Wegovy)—for long-term use.
-A sixth approved drug, setmelanotide (IMCIVREE), is limited to people who have been diagnosed with one of three specific rare genetic disorders, which must be confirmed by genetic testing.
+The table below lists prescription drugs approved by the FDA for chronic weight management.
+The FDA has approved six of these drugs—orlistat (Xenical, Alli), phentermine-topiramate (Qsymia), naltrexone-bupropion (Contrave), liraglutide (Saxenda), semaglutide (Wegovy), and tirzepatide (Zepbound)—for long-term use.
+Four of these drugs are approved for adults and children ages 12 and older.
+Another approved drug, setmelanotide (IMCIVREE), is limited to people who have been diagnosed with one of four specific rare genetic disorders, which must be confirmed by genetic testing.
 You can keep taking these medications as long as you are benefiting from treatment and not experiencing serious side effects.

-Some weight management medications that curb appetite are approved by the FDA for short-term use only, for up to 12 weeks.
+Some weight management medications that curb appetite, such as phentermine, are approved by the FDA only for use for a few weeks.
 Although some health care professionals prescribe them for longer periods, not many research studies have looked at how safe and effective they are for long-term use.

-Prescription medications approved to treat overweight and obesity
+Prescription medications approved for long-term use to treat overweight and obesity

-Weight Management Medication Approved For How It Works Common Side Effects Warnings
+Weight Management Medication Approved For How It Works Do Not Take If You Have These Conditions

 orlistat (Xenical)